 4 Ways Global Leaders Can Promote Sign Language

 Sign language is a vital tool for communication for deaf and hard of hearing individuals, yet it is often not given the attention it deserves.
-Global leaders have a responsibility to promote the mainstream use of sign language and ensure that it is accessible to everyone.
+Global leaders are responsible for promoting the mainstream use of sign language and ensuring it is accessible to everyone.
 Here are four ways that they can do so.

 01. Join the World Federation of The Deaf Global Leaders Challenge

-The Global Leaders Challenge is a yearly opportunity for national associations of deaf people to establish and maintain sustainable collaborations with their national leaders through the use of their national sign languages.
+The Global Leaders Challenge is a yearly opportunity for national associations of deaf people to establish and maintain sustainable collaborations with their national leaders by using their national sign languages.

 02. Promote Inclusive Education Policies